-As the involvement of the data has increased with the passage of time, the businesses these days have to rely on variety of tools to make sure that they make the right decisions.
-The greater data that they have at their disposal as well as some other considerations goes a long way towards making sure that not only have the distinct advantage in terms of the information, they can make a informed decision based on that data (Lee et al. 2014).
-The role of analytics for instance has become really important these days (Lee et al. 2014).
-And as businesses have moved towards advanced analytics, it is about making sure that how businesses can manipulate data to their advantage so that they can find the right sort of business opportunities (Lee et al. 2014).
+As the involvement of the data has increased with the passage of time, businesses these days have to rely on a variety of tools to make sure that they make the right decisions.
+The greater data that they have at their disposal, as well as some other considerations, goes a long way towards making sure that they not only have a distinct advantage in terms of the information but can make an informed decision based on that data (Lee et al. 2014).
+The role of analytics, for instance, has become really important these days (Lee et al. 2014).
+As businesses have moved towards advanced analytics, it is about making sure that how businesses can manipulate data to their advantage so that they can find the right sort of business opportunities (Lee et al. 2014).
 This act is called self service analytics where the organizations are trying mould the data as per their needs and wants in order o have greater clarity in terms of the way business decision making is needed to be carried out (Venkatesan et al. 2015).

-With the increase in the data proliferation, the role of Self Service Analytics has become really important these days (Lee et al. 2015).
+With the increase in data proliferation, the role of Self Service Analytics has become really important these days (Lee et al. 2015).
 Businesses these days have to make sure that they draw the analytics down and make sure that all the business users have the right sort of data at their disposal to ensure that they make the right decision (Li et al. 2015).
-The major challenge in this regard is that how the business support is going to be carried out in terms of the self service (Venkatesan et al. 2015) analytics while making sure that the safety and the integrity of the people is being taken care off.
-The key purpose of the Self Service Analytics is to make sure that the businesses are empowered to make the right sort of decisions and can work with the relevant data (Schlesinger and Rahman, 2016).
-Not only that, the idea is to also make sure that how the massive data proliferation can be used in the manner that the businesses can analyze the data on their own in an effective manner without resorting to much help from the IT or Business Intelligence Team (Lee et al. 2015).
+The major challenge in this regard is how the business support is going to be carried out in terms of self-service (Venkatesan et al. 2015) analytics while making sure that the safety and integrity of the people are being taken care of.
+The key purpose of Self Service Analytics is to make sure that businesses are empowered to make the right sort of decisions and can work with the relevant data (Schlesinger and Rahman, 2016).
+Not only that, but the idea is to also make sure that how the massive data proliferation can be used in the manner that the businesses can analyze the data on their own in an effective manner without resorting to much help from the IT or Business Intelligence Team (Lee et al. 2015).

-One of the problems that are being faced by the modern organizations is that how they are going to cope with the information overload (Alpar and Schulz, 2016).
-The organizations these days need to be more efficient and agile when it comes to looking at the new data sources but at the same time, it is imperative that this information should be serving the business requirement.
-Self Service Analytics is one of the ways through which it can be made sure that only the right sort of information is available to the end user The key challenge though is to make sure that how the data management is going to be carried out during the course of the Self Service Analytics being carried out by the employees (Alpar and Schulz, 2016).
+One of the problems that modern organizations face is how they cope with information overload (Alpar and Schulz, 2016).
+Organizations these days need to be more efficient and agile when it comes to looking at new data sources, but at the same time, it is imperative that this information serves the business requirements.
+Self-service analytics is one of the ways through which it can be made sure that only the right sort of information is available to the end user.
+The key challenge, though, is to make sure that data management is going to be carried out during the course of the Self Service Analytics being carried out by the employees (Alpar and Schulz, 2016).

-What Self Service Analytics does is that it makes sure that the introduction of the more powerful and self serving BI platforms, while making sure that the BI tools are working in the appropriate manner (Nutman et al. 2015).
-Not only that, it also allows the expansion of the modern BI tools in the manner that each of the individual business unit is going to work out in an efficient manner to say the least (Alpar and Schulz, 2016).
-The other important consideration is the fact that how the strict governance is going to be carried out in terms of the data quality and the consistency (Li et al. 2015).
-What Self Service Analytics does is that it tends to define the clear roles and responsibilities through which the users across the board in the organization can make the informed decision about the direction that the business needs to take (Alpar and Schulz, 2016).
+What Self Service Analytics does is introduce more powerful and self-serving BI platforms while making sure that the BI tools are working in the appropriate manner (Nutman et al. 2015).
+Not only that, it also allows the expansion of modern BI tools in such a way that each of the individual business units is going to work out in an efficient manner, to say the least (Alpar and Schulz, 2016).
+The other important consideration is how strict governance is going to be carried out in terms of data quality and consistency (Li et al. 2015).
+What Self Service Analytics does is it tends to define the clear roles and responsibilities through which the users across the board in the organization can make informed decisions about the direction that the business needs to take (Alpar and Schulz, 2016).

-One good thing that Self Service Analytics is going to bring about is that it would make sure that the implementation of the self service analytics would be done that is going to make sure that the core analytics is going to be concentrating on the better task (Nutman et al. 2015).
-Most of the times what really happens are that the BI team is supposed to make sure that they are providing reports and templates to the end users which are not something that they are supposed to do (Li et al. 2015).
-The part of the problem is the fact that how at times, the general business users do not have much insight about the analytics and business intelligence is going to work out.
-With the adaptation of the Self Service Analytics, it would be made sure that the generic business user is going to be in the position to ensure that they are getting all the relevant reports on self generated basis and they do not need any sort of assistance of the BI team (Alpar and Schulz, 2016).
+One good thing that Self Service Analytics is going to bring about is that it would make sure that the implementation of the self-service analytics would be done that is going to make sure that the core analytics is going to be concentrating on the better task (Nutman et al. 2015).
+Most of the time, what really happens is that the BI team is supposed to make sure that they are providing reports and templates to the end users, which is not something that they are supposed to do (Li et al. 2015).
+Part of the problem is the fact that how, at times, the general business users do not have much insight into the analytics and business intelligence that is going to work out.
+With the adaptation of the Self Service Analytics, it would be made sure that the generic business user is going to be in the position to ensure that they are getting all the relevant reports on a self-generated basis and they do not need any sort of assistance of the BI team (Alpar and Schulz, 2016).

 There are considerable risks that can be seen when working with the Self Service Analytics.
-Most of the times these risks are based on the fact that how business intelligence work out in the long run and what are some of the considerations and the expectation of business user in this regard.
+Most of the time, these risks are based on how business intelligence works out in the long run and some of the considerations and expectations of business users in this regard.

-• There is always need for proper training for all the users who are looking after the Self Service Analytics and at times, when the business users do not have proper training, they are not able to use the tools in the right manner (Li et al. 2015).
+- There is always a need for proper training for all the users who are looking after the Self Service Analytics, and at times, when the business users do not have proper training, they are not able to use the tools in the right manner (Li et al. 2015).

-• There is also risk in Self Service Analytics in terms of the consistency of the data, and thus organizations have to make sure that they have accurate data at their disposal so that the purpose of Self Service Analytics can be served (Acito and Khatri, 2014).
+- There is also a risk in Self Service Analytics in terms of the consistency of the data, and thus, organizations have to make sure that they have accurate data at their disposal so that the purpose of Self Service Analytics can be served (Acito and Khatri, 2014).

 Conclusion

-Self Service Analytics has gone a long way towards making sure that the power is transferred from the BI users and analytical staff to the end business user (Marjanovic et al. 2018).
-What they can do is that they can use the additional information that they have at their disposal to make sure that they take informed business decision so that the unexplored market niches and areas can be looked after (Martinez and Pulier, 2016).
-If Self Service Analytics used in the right manner it would go a long way towards making sure that the long term value is added to the business (Acito and Khatri, 2014).
-There are some potential risks in terms of the inconsistency of the data and training but it is up to the organization to how they manage them (Acito and Khatri, 2014).
+Self-service analytics has gone a long way toward making sure that the power is transferred from the BI users and analytical staff to the end business user (Marjanovic et al., 2018).
+What they can do is they can use the additional information that they have at their disposal to make sure that they make informed business decisions so that the unexplored market niches and areas can be looked after (Martinez and Pulier, 2016).
+If Self Service Analytics is used in the right manner, it will go a long way toward making sure that long-term value is added to the business (Acito and Khatri, 2014).
+There are some potential risks in terms of the inconsistency of the data and training, but it is up to the organization to manage them (Acito and Khatri, 2014).

 Works Cited